W4RH4WK/Debloat-Windows-10/README.md

 # Debloat Windows 10

+**Note about Creators Update:** These scripts have *not* been tested with the Creators Update.
+Anything may happen, be prepared.
+I'll look into relevant changes and recent issues when the update is released / pushed on to everyone.

 This project collects Powershell scripts which help to *debloat* Windows 10, tweak common settings and install basic software components.